writetohoney/ai-in-public-sector/syllabus.md

 ### Participation (20%)

-Active engagement in seminar discussion, guest-speaker Q&A, and in-class exercises, plus your weekly tensions-ledger entries.
+Active engagement in seminar discussion, guest-speaker Q&A, and in-class exercises, plus your seven adaptive capacity diagnostic entries.

 **Assessed on:** quality and frequency of contributions; engagement with guest speakers; participation in workshops; and demonstrated preparation.